GoogleChrome/web.dev/src/site/content/en/learn/forms/attributes/index.md

 Another option is the `inputmode` attribute supported on [Android and iOS](https://caniuse.com/?search=inputmode).
-In contrast to the `type` attribute, the `inputmode` attribute only affects the appearance of the on-screen keyboard.
-A good option if you want to keep the default user interface and the default validation rules of an `<input>`, but still want an optimized on-screen keyboard.
+In contrast to the `type` attribute, the `inputmode` attribute only changes the on-screen keyboard provided, not the behavior of the element itself.
+Using `inputmode` is a good option if you want to keep the default user interface and the default validation rules of an `<input>`, but still want an optimized on-screen keyboard.

 {% Aside 'caution' %}
-Use `type="number"` only for incremental fields, for example, the quantity of a product.
+Use `type="number"` only for incremental fields such as the quantity of a product.
 Browsers show an up/down arrow for `type="number"` which makes no sense for telephone numbers, payment card or account numbers.
 For telephone numbers, use `type="tel"`.
 For other numbers, use `inputmode="numeric` to get a numeric on-screen keyboard.